 To qualify for the DAS, you must have at least 2 debts and subject to that condition, you can submit all your debts under the DAS.
 The DAS will consolidate the fractured debts and evolve a Debt Payment Program or DPP enabling the debtor to make repayments over a longer period of time.

 Once the debt is brought under the DAS program, creditors cannot initiate any further recovery action for moneys placed under the DPP.
 Creditors would be required by law to waive all future interest and charges once the debt is brought under DPP.
 Debtors are required through an approved money advisor who will take into account all facts related to the application, verify the information provided and lay out a DPP.
 Depending on individual circumstances, the approved money advisor will set a time frame within which the debtor can clear the debts brought under the DAS.
-When compared to debt consolidation loans in other parts of the globe including the rest of U.K. the DAS is significantly debtor friendly and exhibits a true intent to provide succour to beleaguered debtors.
+When compared to debt consolidation loan (or now logbook loans from LBC) s in other parts of the globe including the rest of U.K. the DAS is significantly debtor friendly and exhibits a true intent to provide succour to beleaguered debtors.

 Upon approval of the DPP scheme, you can commence making a single payment through a government approved money advisor.
 The DAS scheme does not prescribe an upper limit for the amount that can be brought under the scheme.
 When you conform to the payment schedule prescribed under the DPP, enforcement actions cannot be initiated by creditors.